Fleischmann’s Glass Frog (Hyalinobatrachium fleischmanni) Spanish Name: Rana de Vidrio

 Biology and Natural History

 More than 100 species of glass frogs live throughout Central and South America.
-In Costa Rica alone, 13 species can be found in different types of tropical forest.
 Adults are most active on nights with light precipitation, which helps prevent them from drying out.
 They have to hide during strong rains, though, because their bodies are fragile.
 An adult can be knocked off its perch on a leaf by heavy rain, and some have been observed dying from a single direct hit by a raindrop.

 The diet of this frog is not well understood, but it probably feeds on small insects.